“My name is Ozymandias, king of kings:Look on my works, ye Mighty, and despair!”

 Nothing beside remains.
 Round the Decay.

-1565: A confederacy of Deccan Sultanates defeat the Army of the Vijayanagara Empire including the capture and beheading of the King Aliya Rama Raya and over the course of six months loot and raze Hampi to the ground destroying the kingdom forever.
+But with any Empire, especially wealthy ones, a downfall is forthcoming and in 1565 a confederacy of Deccan Sultanates defeat the Army of the Vijayanagara Empire including capturing and beheading the King Aliya Rama Raya .
+Over the course of six months continued looting and razing reduces Hampi to ruins, destroying the kingdom forever.

-2014: Celtic Emmissaries arrive and discover the ruins of this once thriving metropolis.
+In 2014 a pair of Celtic emissaries arrived and discovered the ruins of this once thriving metropolis.
 They come bearing messages for those back home.

 The commute from the hostel was one of sheer terror and laughter.
 Bikes, Motorbikes, bags, buggies.
 Everything gets on the rickety boats necessary to cross the Tungabhadra River.